Applib-OpenHarmony/OHOSPhoneCode/README.md

 ---

 ### Advance features that can be implemented into the library -
-* Voice search can be integrated so that user dont have to pick the coutry name everytime from the panel, instead he/she can do a voice search and the data will be filled up
+* Voice search can be integrated so that user don't have to pick the country name each time from the panel, instead he/she can do a voice search and the data will be filled up
-* Application can seek permission to use the user's current location and the phonecode of that coutry in which the location exists can be filled up automatically.
+* Application can seek permission to use the user's current location and the phone code of that country in which the location exists can be filled up automatically.

 ### Open Source License
 Licensed under [Apache-2.0 license](/LICENSE)

-### Coclusion
+### Conclusion
 * It is a very useful Library which can save your lots of time by importing it directly into your App
-* It is easy to use and very user friendly and it's UI is very much specific
+* It is easy to use and very user friendly and its UI is very much specific
-* Specific fields acn be customized according to the need of the project
+* Specific fields can be customized according to the need of the project